Ezra 4:1-5

 Faithful rebuilding requires discernment, because opposition to God's work may first present itself as helpful partnership before revealing itself as hostility.

-1 Now when the adversaries of Judah and Benjamin heard that the children of the captivity were building a temple to Yahweh, the God of Israel;
+1 When the enemies of Judah and Benjamin heard that the exiles were building a temple for the LORD, the God of Israel,

-2 they came near to Zerubbabel, and to the heads of fathers’ households, and said to them, “Let us build with you; for we seek your God, as you do; and we have been sacrificing to him since the days of Esar Haddon king of Assyria, who brought us up here.”
+2 they approached Zerubbabel and the heads of the families, saying, “Let us build with you because, like you, we seek your God and have been sacrificing to Him since the time of King Esar-haddon of Assyria, who brought us here.”

-3 But Zerubbabel, and Jeshua, and the rest of the heads of fathers’ households of Israel, said to them, “You have nothing to do with us in building a house to our God; but we ourselves together will build to Yahweh, the God of Israel, as king Cyrus the king of Persia has commanded us.”
+3 But Zerubbabel, Jeshua, and the other heads of the families of Israel replied, “You have no part with us in building a house for our God, since we alone must build it for the LORD, the God of Israel, as Cyrus king of Persia has commanded us.”

-4 Then the people of the land weakened the hands of the people of Judah, and troubled them in building.
+4 Then the people of the land set out to discourage the people of Judah and make them afraid to build.

-5 They hired counselors against them, to frustrate their purpose, all the days of Cyrus king of Persia, even until the reign of Darius king of Persia.
+5 They hired counselors against them to frustrate their plans throughout the reign of Cyrus king of Persia and down to the reign of Darius king of Persia.

 Faithful rebuilding requires discernment, because opposition to God's work may first present itself as helpful partnership before revealing itself as hostility.